 We reviewed relevant documents and conversed with key employees.
-Additionally, we reviewed the EHRs of 34 randomly selected patients who had an acute care admission July 1, 2014, through June 30, 2015.
+Additionally, we reviewed the EHRs of 35 randomly selected patients who had an acute care admission July 1, 2014-June 30, 2015.
 The table below shows the areas reviewed for this topic.
+The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.
-The facility generally met requirements.
-We made no recommendations.

-NM Areas Reviewed Findings Recommendations

-The facility had an AD policy that addressed:

-AD notification, screening, and

-discussions

-Proper use of AD note titles

-Employees screened inpatients to determine

-whether they had ADs and used appropriate

-note titles to document screening.

-When patients provided copies of their

-current ADs, employees had scanned them

-into the EHR.
+NM Areas Reviewed Findings Recommendations The facility had an AD policy that addressed:AD notification, screening, and discussions Proper use of AD note titles Employees screened inpatients to determine whether they had ADs and used appropriate note titles to document screening.
+When patients provided copies of their current ADs, employees had scanned them into the EHR.
 Employees correctly posted patients' AD status.

-Employees asked inpatients if they would

-like to discuss creating, changing, and/or

-revoking ADs.

-When inpatients requested a discussion,

-employees documented the discussion

-and used the required AD note titles.

-The facility met any additional elements

-required by VHA or local policy.
+X Employees asked inpatients if they would like to discuss creating, changing, and/or revoking ADs.
+When inpatients requested a discussion, employees documented the discussion and used the required AD note titles.
+Six EHRs (17 percent) did not contain documentation that employees asked inpatients whether they wished to discuss creating, changing, and/or revoking ADs.
+7. We recommended that employees ask inpatients whether they would like to discuss creating, changing, and/or revoking advance directives and that facility managers monitor compliance.
+The facility met any additional elements required by VHA or local policy.